Chickenpox is a mild and common childhood illness that most children catch at some point.

 Some children have only a few spots, but other children can have spots that cover their entire body.
 These are most likely to appear on the face, ears and scalp, under the arms, on the chest and belly, and on the arms and legs.

 Chickenpox (known medically as varicella) is caused by a virus called the varicella-zoster virus.
-It's spread quickly and easily from someone who is infected.
+It is spread quickly and easily from someone who is infected.

 Chickenpox is most common in children under the age of 10.
-In fact, chickenpox is so common in childhood that over 90% of adults are immune to the condition because they've had it before.
+In fact, chickenpox is so common in childhood that over 90% of adults are immune to the condition because they have had it before.

 What to do

-To prevent spreading the infection, keep children off nursery or school until all their spots have crusted over.
+To prevent spreading the infection, keep children home from nursery or school until all their spots have crusted over.

 Chickenpox in children is considered a mild illness, but your child will probably feel pretty miserable and irritable while they have it.

-Your child may have a fever for the first few days of the illness.
-The spots can be incredibly itchy.
+Your child may have a fever for the first few days of the illness and the spots can be incredibly itchy.

 There is no specific treatment for chickenpox, but there are pharmacy remedies that can alleviate symptoms.
 These include paracetamol to relieve fever, and calamine lotion and cooling gels to ease itching.

 In most children, the blisters crust up and fall off naturally within one to two weeks.